 There could be concerns with the quality of the data used in a comparative temporal setting.
-First, the FSU and Central European countries used a less strict definition of live births compared to the WHO definition, which had the result of artificially depressing infant mortality levels (Aleshina and Redmond 2005, UNICEF and others 2003).
-All countries eventually shifted to the WHO definition, although the timing of this shift differed between and within countries, with some regions beginning the shift even before the dissolution of the FSU (Anderson and Silver 1986, Aleshina and Redmond 2005, UNICEF and others 2003).
-Since indices of lifespan variation are comparatively more sensitive to changes in infant mortality than life expectancy (van Raalte and Caswell 2013), we investigated whether our results would be robust to the following assumptions: (1) a doubling of infant mortality prior to 1990, followed by a linear decrease to 10 percent higher rates in 2000, and constant inflation of 10 percent thereafter, and (2) mortality conditional upon survival to age 5.
-While these scenarios created some differences in the direction of trends, particularly over the communist period where infant mortality decline was substantial, our two main conclusions from this period still held: (1) Life expectancy and life disparity moved independently during the years before the fall of the Berlin wall, (2) Trends in life disparity were especially driven by trends in early adult mortality.
-The results of these robustness checks are available in the online Appendix.
+First, the CEE countries used a definition of live births that is less strict than the WHO definition, thus artificially depressing infant mortality levels (Aleshina and Redmond 2005; UNICEF 2003).
+All countries eventually shifted to the WHO definition, although the timing of this shift differed between and within countries, with some regions beginning the shift even before the dissolution of the FSU (Aleshina and Redmond 2005; Anderson and Silver 1986; UNICEF 2003).
+Given that indices of lifespan variation are comparatively more sensitive to changes in infant mortality than life expectancy (van Raalte and Caswell 2013), we investigated whether our results would be robust to the following assumptions: (1) a doubling of infant mortality prior to 1990, followed by a linear decrease to 10 % higher rates in 2000, and constant inflation of 10 % thereafter; and (2) mortality conditional on survival to age 5.
+Although these scenarios created some differences in the direction of trends—particularly over the communist period, when infant mortality decline was substantial—our two main conclusions from this period still held: (1) life expectancy and life disparity moved independently during the years before the fall of the Berlin Wall, and (2) trends in life disparity were especially driven by trends in early-adult mortality.
+The results of these robustness checks are available in the online appendix.

-Second, the Human Mortality Database (2016) data used in this project is the highest quality and most comparable data available for the region.
-However, the data quality differs between countries, age groups and periods, and is well documented in the database.
-The main data quality concerns which have been flagged in the region include: age heaping and likely age exaggeration in many FSU countries and Bulgaria in the 1960s (Grigoriev 2017, Jasilionis 2017b, Jdanov and Shkolnikov 2017, Pyrozhkov et al. 2017, Philipov and Jasilionis 2017); lower quality data above age 80 in Belarus in the 1970s (Grigoriev 2017) and Russia after the mid-1990s (Jdanov and Shkolnikov 2017); and consistency problems in population estimates in Lithuania for the 1960s and 1970s (Jasilionis and Stankuniene 2017), in Estonia during the 1990s (Jasilionis 2017a) and in Slovenia (Jasilionis 2017c).
+Second, the Human Mortality Database (2016) data used in this project are the highest-quality and most-comparable data available for the region.
+However, the data quality differs across countries, age groups, and periods, and is well documented in the database.
+The main data quality concerns that have been flagged in the region include (1) age heaping and likely age exaggeration in many FSU countries and Bulgaria in the 1960s (Grigoriev 2017; Jasilionis 2017b; Jdanov and Shkolnikov 2017; Philipov and Jasilionis 2017; Pyrozhkov et al. 2017); (2) lower-quality data above age 80 in Belarus in the 1970s (Grigoriev 2017) and Russia after the mid-1990s (Jdanov and Shkolnikov 2017); and (3) consistency problems in population estimates in Lithuania for the 1960s and 1970s (Jasilionis and Stankuniene 2017), Estonia during the 1990s (Jasilionis 2017a), and Slovenia (Jasilionis 2017c).
 Age heaping is less of a problem for life table summary measures, but age exaggeration is difficult to correct for and could have led to artificially worsening mortality at older ages as data quality improved.
-While a degree of caution should be applied in interpreting mortality differences and trends for these periods, age groups and countries, even if we were to exclude all instances of these flagged problems, the broader patterns of mortality development that we document here still hold.
+Although a degree of caution should be applied in interpreting mortality differences and trends for these periods, age groups, and countries, even if we were to exclude all instances of these flagged problems, the broader patterns of mortality development documented here still hold.

-Third, in the Soviet era ill-defined cardiovascular diseases were often classified as ‘atherosclerotic cardiosclerosis’, which is a subset of ischemic heart diseases (Jasilionis et al. 2011, Shkolnikov et al. 2012).
-Different countries abandoned this practice at different rates, which had the effect of misclassifying deaths between the IHD, stroke and ’other circulatory disease’ categories.
-While some degree of misclassification within circulatory disease is corrected for by the Human Cause-of-Death Database (2016) team (Pechholdová et al. 2017), for comparative purposes we felt it safer to combine all circulatory disease categories.
+Third, in the Soviet era, ill-defined cardiovascular diseases were often classified as atherosclerotic cardiosclerosis, which is a subset of ischemic heart diseases (Jasilionis et al. 2011; Shkolnikov et al. 2012).
+Different countries abandoned this practice at different rates, which had the effect of misclassifying deaths between the ischemic heart disease[AU: Right?], stroke, and “other circulatory disease” categories.
+Although some degree of misclassification within circulatory disease is corrected for by the Human Cause-of-Death Database (2016) team (Pechholdová et al. 2017), we thought it was safer for comparative purposes to combine all circulatory disease categories.